theorangepotato/programming-languages-2019/Assignment2/README.md

 The assignment provides the round robin algorithm, but asks you to implement the library functions needed to run it.

+## Instructions

+This assignment is worth 15% of the total grade.

+Deadline for hand-in is Friday, November 22.

+You may form groups of up to 4 students.

+Each group submits their answer by sending me a link to a github repository via [email using this link](mailto:akurz@chapman.edu?subject=CPSC-354-Assignment-2).

+**Make this a private github repository, so that your solution is not visible to other groups.**

+If possible, use the same repository as for Assignment 1.

+To assess your work, I will run the code in the file `/solution/round_robin.lc`, so make sure that the functions you implement all run as expected.

 ## Specification

 The library will consist of the following functions.[^types]